A Principled Approach to Urban Liveability

 About the Ethical Cities MOOC

 The Ethical Cities MOOC is a collaboration between the UN Global Compact – Cities Programme, RMIT University and FutureLearn.
 Designed as a five week course with roughly 25 hours of study, the course introduces the notion of the ethical city and examines it from the perspective of ethical leadership, urban development and planning, ethical local business and engaged, ethical citizenry.

 Case studies are presented in the form of video briefs that explore various aspects of the ethical city in Melbourne, Barcelona, Porto Alegre and Rotorua.

-Registration for the MOOC will commence at Habitat III and the course is scheduled to begin in January 2017.
+Registration for the MOOC commenced at Habitat III and the first course delivered in January 2017 and second course delivered in April 2017.